MikePohatu/Birdsnest-Explorer/documentation/console/plugins/README.md

 ---
 ## High Level Schema
 The following outlines the high level schema of the _plugin-$pluginname.json_ file.
-It should be noted that in the BirdsNest backend and code, a relationship is known by the term **edge** (from mathematical graphs).
+It should be noted that in the backend and code, a relationship is known by the term **edge** (from mathematical graphs).
 The _edgeDataTypes_ field below relates to relationships in the visualizer.

 Fields denoted with a $ are items to be configured.
 See [Reports](#Reports) and [Data Types](#Data-Types) for details on reports and edge/node data types configuration respectively.